zlehmann/js-object-oriented-class-syntax-lab-v-000/README.md

 In `index.js`, build an ES2015 `BoardMember` class with the following properties set by the constructor: `name`, `homeState`, and `training`.

-Add following methods to the prototype using the class syntax:
+Add the following methods to the prototype using the class syntax:
 + `veto` — returns `No, I must disagree`

 + `approve` — returns `You can do that!`